 Jesse Baumgartner is an RTC columnist.
-His Love/Hate column will publish on Mondays throughout the season.
-In this weekly piece he’ll review the five things he loved and hated about the previous seven days of college basketball.
+His Love/Hate column will publish each week throughout the season.
+In this piece he’ll review the five things he loved and hated about the previous seven days of college basketball.

 Five Things I Loved This Week

 I LOVED….Kansas and Missouri making a play for Game of the Year.
 I still think you can’t top the North Carolina/Duke game, but for momentum swings and quality, Saturday’s game in Lawrence was right up there.
 I don’t know if I’m more impressed with how well Missouri played in a ridiculously hostile environment, or that Kansas found a way to win after getting down big.
 Either way, I think I like both teams’ Final Four prospects better after that one.

 I LOVED….Pat Knight’s rant.
 No, it probably wasn’t the best choice of words or the most thought-out statement.
 But you have to love when coaches just say what’s on their mind and don’t give the usual coach-speak BS.
 Fans love getting an unfiltered view, and Pat did his dad proud with that sound-off.